-Bean soup, a true classic, has captured hearts all around for many years as a favorite and very well-loved dish.
+Bean soup, a true classic, has won hearts everywhere over the years as a favorite and well-loved dish.

 It’s easy to make and versatile enough to be enjoyed at any meal.